idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 For a thorough review of solutions for handling PDFs in translation, see [here](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats#pdf).

+### **PDF TO XLIFF TO PDF - INCENI INFIX & TRANSPDF**

+If you need to translate a PDF document with tricky layout that you need to replicate and deliver back into PDF (not DOCX) format, the following solution can be very efficient.

+**Iceni Infix** is a PDF editor (with a monthly subscription or one-off payment) that offers the possibility to export text strings from editable PDFs as XLIFF files, then import them back and perform final adjustments.
+Infix 7 now uses a online TransPDF service or an offline legacy solution (with some drawbacks).

+Related links: Infix 7 - [Translating PDF](https://www.iceni.com/help/Infix/7/en/TranslatingPDF.html) Infix - [Pricing](https://www.iceni.com/infix.htm#pricing)

+**TransPDF** is on online (free/pay as you go) service that aims to end the frustration of translating PDFs by converting them to good quality XLIFF for use with your own translation tools.

+Simply upload your PDF to TransPDF and translate the XLIFF you get back using your own CAT tool (connectors exist for Trados, Memsource and memoQ).
+Upload your translated XLIFF and you will get a fully-formatted, translated PDF.
+Any post-editing can be done for free using Infix 7 PDF editor (a Windows application that runs well on Wine).
+This solution can also perform OCR (paid through credits) on scanned PDFs.

+Note: By default, text is segmented per paragraph, although some tools, such as Trados and Memsource, apply additional segmentation, which makes the resulting XLIFF far more usable.
+I would recommend performing a round trip via one of these two tools to take advantage of the improved segmentation.
+You can also try to resegment the XLIFF file from paragraph to sentence via the Okapi Framework.

+On the plus side, the original layout is preserved and should only require limited PDF editing (although in language pairs with high expansion rate, keeping the same layout can be troublesome), greatly reducing the time needed for layout finalization/DTP work.

+On the down side, the service has some price attached to it which, although quite low, represents an additional cost.

+Still, TransPDF represents an interesting option you should try.

+Note: ProZ.com members get a [25% discount](https://go.proz.com/transpdf-credit-purchase) when buying credits.
+ProZ.com Plus members also receive 10 credits per month, as part of their [Plus package](http://www.proz.com/about-plus-package).

+Related links: TransPDF - [Home page](https://www.iceni.com/transpdf.htm), TransPDF - [Pricing](https://www.iceni.com/transpdf.htm#pricing), TransPDF - [Help and support](https://transpdf.iceni.com/support/), TransPDF - [PDF Translation, Step-by-step](https://transpdf.iceni.com/segments/xl_help), TransPDF - [Using MemoQ for PDF translation](https://docs.memoq.com/current/en/Places/transpdf-account.html), TransPDF - [Using Memsource for PDF translation](https://transpdf.iceni.com/guide/memsource)

 ## OCR

 While there is no GUI version of [ABBYY FineReader](https://www.abbyy.com/en-me/finereader/) for GNU/Linux, ABBYY offers the [ABBYY FineReader Engine for Linux](https://www.abbyy.com/ocr-sdk/) as a command line interface (CLI), at an equivalent price.